CentaurusInfra/fornax-serverless/doc/containerd/quark_install.md

-## 6. Integeration with Fornax Server-less
+## 6. Integeration with Fornax Serverless

 1. Build Quark Runtime with shim mode, To build Quark with shim mode, change the following configuration in <b>config.json</b>